underworldcode/underworld3/README.md

   -https://www.researchgate.net/publication/304784132_Benchmark_solutions_for_Stokes_flows_in_cylindrical_and_spherical_geometry

 ### Tasks

-  - [ ] Solver options - robust for viscosity contrasts, customisable and quick.
+  - [x] Solver options - robust for viscosity contrasts, customisable and quick.
   - [ ] Investigate generalising context managers.
-LM - example of mesh vars dependent on functions.
-  - [ ] Proper quadratice mesh interpolations for deformed meshes.
+  - [ ] Proper quadratic mesh interpolations for deformed meshes.
   - [ ] DMLabels for higher order meshes, ie. using a label to set values in a Vec.
 How do you label mid-points?
   - [ ] Further integrals/reduction operators on fields variables.
-  - [ ] nKK nanoflann exposure.
+  - [x] nKK nanoflann exposure.
   - [ ] create developer docs for software stack and general development strategy.